Go to the Students section

 Accommodation for students starting in January is dependent on availability.
 Although we always have rooms available, it is not possible for us to guarantee accommodation for students starting in January.
 However, we will do our best to assist as many applicants as possible.

-How to applyYou will receive an email from us inviting you to apply online via our Accommodation Portal.
-You will receive this email from us in November, or shortly after you have made us your firm or insurance choice.
+How to applyYou will receive an email from us inviting you to apply online.
+You will receive this email from us in mid-November, or shortly after you have made us your firm or insurance choice.

-You will receive an email from us when you have been allocated a room - and you will then need to pay a booking confirmation fee to confirm your room.
+You will receive an email from us when you have been allocated a room.
+You will then be asked to either accept or decline your offer.

 If you are currently overseas, please look at the virtual tours and information on our halls pages to help you choose which halls to apply for.
 If you need any further information then please contact us.